 Weekly Market Commentary

 This material has been prepared by Investment Consulting Services and is not to be relied on as a forecast, research, or investment advice.
 The material is intended for informational purposes only.
-The opinions expressed are as of July 29th, 2020 and are not guaranteed to be accurate.
+The opinions expressed are as of September 27, 2022, and are not guaranteed to be accurate.
 No warranty of accuracy or reliability is given and no responsibility for errors and omissions is accepted by Investment Consulting Services, LLC., its officers, or its employees.
-Data has been obtained from sources considered to be reliable, but its accuracy and completeness cannot be assured and is subject to change without notice.
+Data has been obtained from sources considered to be reliable, but its accuracy and completeness cannot be assured and is subject z change without notice.
 Past performance is not a guarantee of future results.